 Replacing an old, faulty sump pump

-You might be wondering when’s the right time to replace an old or faulty sump pump.
+You might be wondering when’s the right time to replace a faulty sump pump.
 Unless we’re talking about a simple repair, simply replacing one of the parts of the pump most probably won’t be worth the price or the effort.
 An old, faulty part will signal that your sump pump is in its golden years.
 There’s a good chance the rest of its parts will follow in the same footsteps pretty soon.
 Therefore, it’s best you replace it to make sure your sump pump is ready for spring or any other season of the year.

 How long will a sump pump last?